ravi1997/project-2025-10-2220-42-01/docs/README.md

-# DNN Library Documentation
+# Industrial-Grade DNN Library Documentation

-This repository contains a comprehensive C++23 deep neural network library with complete stdlib-only implementation.
+This repository contains an industrial-grade C++23 deep neural network library with comprehensive stdlib-only implementation.
+The library follows modern C++ best practices with robust error handling, numerical stability, and optimal performance.
 This documentation is organized into modular files for easy navigation and understanding.

 ## Documentation Status
 - ✅ **Architecture Overview** - [architecture.md](architecture.md) - Complete